 Turn Your Wi-Fi Off Then Back On

 The first thing to do when your iPhone won’t connect to the internet is to quickly turn Wi-Fi off and back on.
-This gives your iPhone a second chance to connect to your Wi-Fi network.
+This gives your iPhone a second chance to connect to your Wi-Fi network, which could resolve a minor software problem.

-Open Settings and tap on Wi-Fi.
+Open Settings and tap Wi-Fi.
 Then, tap the switch next to Wi-Fi at the top of the menu.
-Wait a few seconds, then toggle Wi-Fi on again!
+Wait a few seconds, then toggle Wi-Fi on again.

 Forget The Wi-Fi Network On Your iPhone